-Analysis | 3 takeaways from Biden’s first primetime address to the nation
+Analysis | 3 takeaways from Biden’s first prime-time address to the nation

 Along with the call for people to do what’s needed to meet the goal for normalcy, Biden had some surprisingly stern words for skeptics of government scientists and their proposed mitigation techniques.

-With some states moving away from mask mandates and many Americans — and especially Republicans — still resisting even voluntary masking, Biden labeled it the “easiest thing to do to save lives,” sounding a bit exasperated while adding “sometimes it divides us.”
+With some states moving away from mask mandates and many Americans — especially Republicans — still resisting even voluntary masking, Biden labeled it the “easiest thing to do to save lives,” sounding a bit exasperated while adding “sometimes it divides us.”

 While encouraging people to listen to scientists, Biden also addressed the skepticism of the scientists who work for the government.